magepages/mpdocs/docs/affiliate-ultimate/user-guide.rst

   * **Fixed amount**: Commission is a fixed amount

 * Choose type and value of commission in the 1st order and the next orders.
 You can set them to the same or separated option depending on your strategy.

+* Action = Delete: click Delete button in each Tier to delete it

+* Add button: Click Add button to create new Tier

 4.2 Add New Campaigns
 ~~~~~~~~~~~~~~~~~~~~~~~~~